-Work integrated learning, or Clinical Placement assessments provide opportunities to evaluate the student's ability to assess and derive clinical understandings in practice using their learnt theoretical framework.
+Professional experience placement (PEP) provide opportunities to evaluate the student's ability to assess and derive clinical understandings in practice using their learnt theoretical framework.
 Students will be assessed for their ability to respond to and care for those around them using professional ethical nursing practice at year level.
 Students are required to implement skills safely and effectively in a variety of settings and are assessed against the Nursing and Midwifery Board of Australia Registered Nurse Standards of Practice.
 As such, a satisfactory grade must be obtained in the clinical component to pass this unit.

 To achieve satisfactory progress, you must:

 - Attend all rostered clinical placement.
 If you are unable to attend for any reason, you must notify the placement site as soon as possible (before the scheduled shift) that you are unable to attend and notify your supervising Clinical Liaison Nurse (CLN).
 Absences must be reported and approved by the CLN or unit convenor.

 - Complete all Clinical assessment tasks as stipulated within the INC Canvas site.

 Assessment will be moderated by the CLN team and Unit Convenor to ensure that judgments of students' performance are fair and valid.
 If you require further information on how the assessment tasks of this unit are assessed and moderated please see the unit convener.